RagnarB83/ash-documentation/docs/setup.rst

 * If not doing QM/MM: The regular Python3 executable, *python3*  can be used to run all ASH scripts.

 * If doing QM/MM: The Python-Julia executable, *python-jl* should always be used (for fast treatment of large systems via Julia) to run scripts.
-The python-jl executable was installed in the same dir as the python3 executable (e.g. in the conda environment).
+The python-jl executable was installed in the same dir as the python3 executable (e.g. in the conda environment). python-jl can always be used.

 Example ASH script to try out (geometry optimization of H2O using ORCA):